 - Ensure that you meet all the eligibility criteria listed above.

-- OPTIONAL: Schedule a meeting with UROP (email@example.com) to discuss your project proposal, receive feedback, and ask questions you have about the program.
+- OPTIONAL: Schedule a meeting with UROP (email@example.com) to discuss your application and ask questions you may have about the program.

 Complete PURS Online Application:

 - Read the eligibility criteria listed above carefully before applying.

 - Preview a PDF version of the application.

 - You are required to have 2 letters of recommendation.

 - Letter writers may be any Tenure Track Faculty, Career Non-tenure Track Faculty, or Postdoctoral Fellow.

 - Letter writers should be knowledgeable of your research and/or academic background.